 Starting to have French lessons made me realise how I missed teaching English; it’s great to give someone the ability to communicate across and mix with other cultures.
 I love seeing people progress and play interactive games.
 It’s always a challenge to find out people’s learning styles and what suits them best.

 We wanted to do a ski season here, but love it so much we’re staying!
 We think it’s time to settle (for a bit) and we couldn’t have done it in a better place.
 We have 2 children now and the oldest, who is 4, is loving the skiing in winter and swimming in the lakes in summer.
 As do we!

 I was so very fortunate to grow in up in a bilingual family and from a very early age my life was divided between the UK & France.
 I have been teaching French and English on and off since 1982 in England, France, Italy and Germany.
 I also had the opportunity to work for several years in Teacher Training.
-More recently, I have been working for the Regional Council in Picardy where I was in charge of the Regional International Mobility Programmes and then as a Director in the Graduate Business School in Amiens.
+More recently, I worked for the Regional Council in Picardy where I was in charge of the Regional International Mobility Programme; as Director in the Graduate Business School in Amiens and for the French National Erasmus+ Agency and an Expert-Evaluator.
 I hold Bachelor degrees in French, English and Physical Education in addition to a Master’s Degree in Educational Management.

 I first became enchanted by the mountains when I was just 16 and I have recently realised a lifelong ambition and moved to Haute Savoie.
 I feel really privileged to work at the Alpine French School and to share my passion for languages and for the mountains with the students.
 Learning another language is a lot more than simply learning new words or expressions.
 It opens a door to the discovery of a different culture, another way of life and to seeing things from newfound perspectives.
 The challenge in teaching is meeting student’s needs, instilling confidence and accompanying their learning by transforming lessons into a stimulating and fun experience.